Fort Sam Houston Housing

 View homes for sale and houses for rent near Fort Sam Houston – Fort Sam Houston Homes

 Even with the woes of freeway traffic, life in the suburbs may offer more home for less money in Texas.
-With no state income tax (and no tax placed on a military pension), investing in a home in the Lone Star state may be an idea worth considering, but one fact to note is that property taxes can be hefty.
+With no state income tax and no tax placed on military pensions, investing in a home in the Lone Star State is a good fit for some families.
+On the other hand, property taxes can be hefty.

 Base Search